BenniDeJagere/personal-site/content/blog/a-closer-look-at-fabric-pricing/index.md

 So even with a smaller SKU like F2, you can get amazing performance because short-lived workloads can use much more CUs than the 2 CUs that the SKU provides.
 You are billed based on the average performance you need instead of the maximum/peak performance you need.

+When I read the documentation on smoothing, it all clicked for me.
+During the [keynotes at Microsoft Build](https://build.microsoft.com/en-US/sessions/852ccf38-b07d-4ddc-a9fe-2e57bdaeb613?source=sessions) and [conference talks]({{< relref "speaking/data-platform-next-step-dbt-fabric.md" >}}) Microsoft employees often mentioned that processing engines in Fabric can allocate more capacity whenever they need within fractions of seconds.
+This could only be possible with features like smoothing on the billing side.

 ## Autoscaling & manual scaling

 Today, the P-SKUs already offer autoscaling.
 This was also [announced](https://blog.fabric.microsoft.com/en-us/blog/announcing-microsoft-fabric-capacities-are-available-for-purchase) to be coming to F-SKUs.
 So if you notice that you still get throttled, even with the smoothing, you can enable autoscaling.